-We spend up to 90% of our lives indoors.
-Therefore, it is crucial for us to focus on the health of the constructed environment and, according to the World Health Organization, there is plenty of scope for improvement.
-Many harmful substances manage to squeeze through to be used in new and refurbished buildings, at the expense of human health.
-Part of the solution may be voluntary materials passports.
+We spend up to 80-90 per cent of our lives indoors.
+Therefore, it is crucial to focus on the impact of the constructed environment on human health and, according to the World Health Organisation, there is plenty of scope for improvement.
+Many harmful substances are released in new and renovated buildings.
+One solution might be voluntary material passports, which will increase the degree of transparency.